Razerpoa/wordle-bruteforcer/README.md

-# Wordle Helper
+# Wordle Helper/Bruteforcer

-Wordle Helper is a Python application designed to assist players in solving Wordle puzzles.
+Wordle Helper/Bruteforcer is a Python application designed to assist players in solving Wordle puzzles.
 It provides suggestions for possible words based on the feedback from previous guesses.

 ## Features